rad3ks/SwiftRecord/README.md

 Object relationships are also generated from dictionaries, but disabled by default.
 Set `SwiftRecord.generateRelationships` to true to enable this feature.
 See the [relationships section](#relationships)

+Visit arkverse for a more [beginner friendly guide to SwiftRecord](

 ## Installation

 #### via [CocoaPods](http://cocoapods.org)